Kansas City police investigate separate shooting and stabbing at two entertainment districts

-KANSAS CITY, MO -- Kansas City police are investigating two separate violent incidents at two of the city’s entertainment districts including a triple shooting in Westport and a stabbing at the Kansas City Power & Light District over the weekend.
+KANSAS CITY, MO (KCTV) -- Kansas City police are investigating two separate violent incidents at two of the city’s entertainment districts, including a triple shooting in Westport and a stabbing at the Kansas City Power & Light District, over the weekend.

 “My husband said, “I think I heard gunshots,” Jessie Echavarria who lives in the area said.
 “I saw a lot of police I said, ‘oh no.’ It’s so sad.”